How does aeration work

 Landscaping

-The answer to 'how does aeration work' is that aeration is the process of creating small holes or perforations in your lawn to allow air, water, and nutrients to better reach the grassroots.
-This helps reduce soil compaction and improves the overall health and appearance of your lawn.
-Aeration is typically done with a specialized machine that punches holes in the soil, either by using hollow tines that remove small soil plugs or solid tines that simply poke holes in the ground.
+The answer to 'how does aeration work' is aeration is the process of creating small holes or perforations in the soil to allow air, water, and nutrients to penetrate the grass roots.
+This is typically done with a specialized lawn aeration tool or machine that punches holes in the soil, allowing oxygen, water, and nutrients to reach the roots more effectively.
+Aeration helps to reduce soil compaction, improve drainage, and promote healthy grass growth.

 Sources